Oak Tree Mews is a trio of wooden houses on a forgotten suburban backlot – a micro community centred on an ancient English Oak.

 Our tree felt like this elephant: its memory and meaning was something different for everyone.

 Wooden facades assimilate with surrounding rear garden fences and outhouses.
-They shroud the tree – like sheaves of tall grass – and form a protective ring punctuated by views into the heart of the site.
+They shroud the tree – like sheaves of tall grass – to form a protective ring punctuated by views into the heart of the site.
 The building’s chiselled shape softens the rigid site geometry, minimising the visual profile while providing facets to scoop daylight and views towards the tree.

 Undercurrent Architects : Didier Ryan, Tao Gatto, Yoko Chang